imvora/imvora-website-updates/README.md

 # imvora.dev Website Updates

+_27.01.2024_

+- The blog page system was completely changed.
+- Blog page designs were edited.
+- Blog page was made mobile compatible.
+- The first post was prepared and shared on the blog page ( [Morpheus-1 AI](https://blog.imvora.dev/writes/morpheus-1-ai) )
+- Turkish and English language options were added to the blog page.

+---

+_26.01.2024_

+- The animations in our services section on the homepage have changed.

+---

+_25.01.2024_

+- Security Test was applied.
+- SEO test was applied.
+- Some bugs were fixed.

+---

 _24.01.2024_

 - Mobile header logo img bug fixed.
 - Russian pages have been activated.
 - All photos have been reduced in size and converted to webpages.

+---

 _23.01.2024_